Technology Resource Use Policy

 Users are expected to take proper care of the equipment in Marymount facilities.
 Food, drink, and smoking are not permitted in university computer labs.
 Please report any malfunctions to the lab assistant on duty or send an email to IT Support Services.
 Do not attempt to move, repair, reconfigure, modify, or attach external devices to the systems.

 Violations of this policy may be treated as violations of university policy and/or as violations of civil or criminal law.
 Information Technology Services (ITS) will investigate apparent or alleged violations of these guidelines.
-The Executive Director of ITS reserves the right to suspend user privileges, pending investigation of a suspected violation of this policy.
+The Chief Information Officer reserves the right to suspend user privileges, pending investigation of a suspected violation of this policy.
 Such action will be taken to protect the security and integrity of all university computer systems, network and administrative information repositories and will take precedence over its impact on the individual’s work.

-When appropriate, at the discretion of the Executive Director, cases of apparent abuse will be reported to the Office of Student Conduct and Academic Integrity.
+When appropriate, at the discretion of the Chief Information Officer, cases of apparent abuse will be reported to the Office of Student Conduct and Academic Integrity.
 The Office of Student Conduct and Academic Integrity is responsible for determining any further disciplinary action.
 Upon finding of a violation, disciplinary measures may include warnings, suspension of user privileges (temporary or permanent), disciplinary probation, suspension, or dismissal from the university.

 The university may also pursue civil and/or criminal charges if it deems appropriate.